nilsmo1/dwm-config/README.md

-# dwm-config
+# Various dwm related files
-Some things that could be practical to keep from installations of dwm.
+Things that could be practical to keep from installations of dwm.